-- 4. Water-cooled or evaporative cooled condensing shall be the basis of design unless the case can be made, in the schematic design phase, that the application mandates air-cooled condensing equipment. - 5.
-It is acceptable for capacity ratings of air-cooled refrigeration equipment to be based on operation at 95 degrees ambient, but the air-cooled equipment must be capable of operating continuously in the highest temperatures to be expected on campus, in the particular equipment location.

-- 6. All buildings are candidates for SCUB service (central chilled water).
-Accordingly: - a.
-If an on site chiller is the basis of design, select air handler cooling coils, delta t, etc., in anticipation of a future conversion to SCUB service.
-Rationale: SCUB produced chilled water can be expected to be delivered to the building at no colder than 45 degrees. - b.
-Avoid chilled water systems which rely on glycol. - 7.
-When cooling coil freezing is a risk, unless all piping is within mechanical spaces, avoid the use of glycol in chilled water systems.
+- Water-cooled or evaporative cooled condensing shall be the basis of design unless the case can be made, in the schematic design phase, that the application mandates air-cooled condensing equipment. - It is acceptable for capacity ratings of air-cooled refrigeration equipment to be based on operation at 95 degrees ambient, but the air-cooled equipment must be capable of operating continuously in the highest temperatures to be expected on campus, in the particular equipment location. - All buildings are candidates for SCUB service (central chilled water).
+Accordingly: - If an on-site chiller is the basis of design, select air handler cooling coils, delta t, etc., in anticipation of a future conversion to SCUB service.
+Rationale: SCUB produced chilled water can be expected to be delivered to the building at no colder than 45 degrees. - Avoid chilled water systems which rely on glycol. - When cooling coil freezing is a risk, unless all piping is within mechanical spaces, avoid the use of glycol in chilled water systems.
 The intent is to avoid glycol-containing pipes in occupied spaces; local heat exchangers may be required.
 In safeguarding against cooling coil freezing, first rule out glycol/water preheat coils or electric / steam preheat coils.
 Arrange non-freeze steam coils for positive gravity condensate drainage.
-Annual draining of coils is not an acceptable design solution. - Winter cooling without refrigeration may be either 100% outside air (airside economizer) or condenser water based free cooling. - a.
-With air side economizers, barometric relief is the preferred means of relieving building pressurization.
+Annual draining of coils is not an acceptable design solution. - Winter cooling without refrigeration may be either 100% outside air (airside economizer) or condenser water based free cooling. - With air side economizers, barometric relief is the preferred means of relieving building pressurization.
 Where return air fans are used, take particular note to avoid overpressurization of the building.
-Acceptance testing will, among other aspects of HVAC operation, require proof of system operation with 100% outside air with no adverse effect on building pressurization. - b.
-When 100% outdoor air is used for winter cooling, the control system shall also employ enthalpy cycle cooling for cooling with 100% outside air with the refrigeration system operational when outside air humidity allows.
+Acceptance testing will, among other aspects of HVAC operation, require proof of system operation with 100% outside air with no adverse effect on building pressurization. - When 100% outdoor air is used for winter cooling, the control system shall also employ enthalpy cycle cooling for cooling with 100% outside air with the refrigeration system operational when outside air humidity allows. - When heat exchangers are used to produce free cooling chilled water from cooling tower water, the design shall incorporate provisions to accommodate the following: - Avoid elevated chilled water temperatures during the waterside economizer operation.